-The $CO_2$ emission (combined) is within a range of 99 to 189 g/km.
+The $CO_2$ emission is within a range of 109 to 174 g/km.

 For the values specific for your vehicle, refer to the EEC Certificate of Conformity provided with your vehicle or other national registration documents.
+The determination of fuel consumption is regulated by directive R (EC) No. 715/2007 (in the newest version respectively).